Self hosted GitLab-Runner in VirtualBox and k3s

 Your GitLab Runner should now be registered against the GitLab instance reachable at: "https://gitlab.com/"

-You should also see the runner in the runner’s page on your Gitlab instance or on https://gitlab.com.
+You should also see the runner in the runner’s page on your GitLab instance or on https://gitlab.com.

 Caveats

-This installation is not optimal because it registers a new runner everytime the VirtualBox VM restarts.
+This installation is not optimal because it registers a new runner every time the VirtualBox VM restarts.
 I can live with that for the moment.
 But if you have an easy way make sure that the runner-token (not the registration token) is persisted in the cluster in a secure fashion, I would be interested.
 I am not a Kubernetes expert after all.

 Troubleshooting